EmenstaNougat/ESP32-BlueJammer/README.md

 ## 3D printed case
 #### The 3D printed case fits ONLY a PCB size of 7cm x 5.5cm and you'll need to drill out 2 holes according for the M3 screws to fit through the PCB!
-<h3 align="center">Access to the ESP32 micro-USB port, aswell as to both EN & Boot buttons</h3>
+<h3 align="center">Access to the ESP32 micro-USB port, as well as to both EN & Boot buttons</h3>

 ![ESP32MicroUSB](https://dwdwpld.pages.dev/ESP32-BlueJammerMicroUsb.jpg)